 Eastern Cottonmouth/Water Moccasin

-ends most of its time in the water, and is usually olive, brown, or black.
+spends most of its time in the water, and is usually olive, brown, or black.
 Cottonmouths will either stand their ground or crawl slowly away, as opposed to other water snakes which flee quickly or drop with a splash into the water.
 When aroused, it will throw its head back with its mouth wide open, revealing the white lining that gives it its name.

 Eastern Coral Snake

 This is a shiny snake with red, yellow, and black rings, where the red and yellow rings touch.
 These bright colors indicate to surrounding predators that it is poisonous and should heed the warning.
-The Eastern Coral snake lives in pine woods, pond borders, and hardwood brush in the Southeastern states.
+The Eastern Coral snake lives in pine woods, pond borders, and hardwood brush in

 Black Racer (Juvenile & Adult)